trinile/hurry-up/README.md

 # hurry-up

+This is a fork of the [original project] (https://github.com/LuxuriousNeckbeards/hurry-up) by Luxurious Neckbeards.

 The goal of hurry-up is to make sure you are never late to an appointment again. hurry-up allows users to save an appointment and receive a text message reminder when they should leave, based on wherever their location happens to be at that time.

 ## Installation

 1. Install all dependencies (there are many!) - run `npm install`
 2. Run rnpm link
+3. Add your ```api_keys.js``` file to the server folder - see [API Keys] below.
-2. To run the server - from the root directory do `nodemon server/server.js`
+4. To run the server - from the root directory do `nodemon server/server.js`

 #### Client-side specifics